 – Standing position: With the player’s torso perpendicular to the ground, feet shoulder-width apart, left foot slightly ahead for a right-handed player (and vice versa) for balance, coach holds ball with both hands at the proper point in space approximately four inches from the player’s forehead.
 Player is instructed to bend back from waist as in exercise above and then bend forward to contact the ball.

 – Gentle toss from server: Player action as above.
 With the minimum force necessary to get the ball to the right position in space, server delivers a two-handed, underhand, only slightly-arcing ball from approximately three feet away.
 Player to try to head ball back to the server’s waist.

 – Increasing distance from server: Action as above.
 Server moves back in one-foot increments to approximately six feet away, only if success is being achieved and player agrees.
 It is extremely important that the server only applies the minimum amount of arc to the flight of the ball upon delivery.
 Add arm thrust.

-Other activities with which to introduce heading:
+Other fun activities with which to introduce heading to young players include:

 – Players may butt the ball with their foreheads while on all fours to move it around the field (“Mowing the Grass”).

 – Players may be on all fours and try to gently tap a stationary ball into the ground from above with their forehead (“Hammer and Nail”).